cilium/community/slack-guidelines.md

 Welcome to the Cilium and eBPF Slack!
 This is a space for users, contributors, and maintainers to collaborate, ask questions, and share ideas around **Cilium**, **Hubble**, **Tetragon**, and the broader **eBPF ecosystem**.

 To keep our community welcoming and productive, we ask that you follow these guidelines.
+If you have any questions about them, please reach out to the [Cilium community team](https://github.com/cilium/community/blob/main/CONTRIBUTOR-ROLES.md#community-team).

 ## 📜 Code of Conduct